SergiFJ/Crematoria/README.md

 # Crematoria
 The objective of this project is to program a bot that plays crematoria boardgame (an invented game).
 To read a more extended document of how it has to work you can look it in the **rules_of_the_game.pdf**

-To program this the majority of algorithms implemented are bfs to see what move is better to do in each ocasion.
+The code that I implemented is Serox.cc, to program this the majority of algorithms implemented are bfs to see what move is better to do in each ocasion.
 To improve this, we could use dijkstra.
+The other fields are proporcionated for the organisers but I upload here to give you the opportunity of how it works.

 ## How to use it